 Mental Capacity Act - and Sexual Activity

 Anyone working in a health and/or social care setting.
-Ideally all participants should already be familiar with the main points of the Mental Capacity Act 2005.
+All participants should already have a basic understanding of the Mental Capacity Act 2005.

 Your own training room.
 This topic needs a full day to cover the issues properly.